Acknowledging and Addressing Racism

 LifeSmart Youth understands that we cannot meet our mission unless we provide equitable and inclusive education.
 We do not condone racism and stand against it in any form.
 We pledge to continually expand our understanding of how race affects the work we do and to revise our methods based on this evolving understanding.

-Parents, guardians, and other trusted adults can join in this work by raising children to understand racial injustice and giving them the tools to be a positive force for change.
+Parents, guardians, and other safe adults can join in this work by raising children to understand racial injustice and giving them the tools to be a positive force for change.
 To help start the conversation with youth, you might:

 Read With Them.